lockss/lockss-rtd-manual/docs/installing/running.rst

 .. _configuring-ufw:

+.. index:: install-lockss; K3s prerequisites, K3s; installation prerequisites
+   pair: install-lockss; ufw

 ----------------------------------
 Configuring :program:`ufw` for K3s
 ----------------------------------

-During this phase, :program:`install-lockss` will configure :program:`ufw` to work with K3s, if necessary.
+During this phase, :term:`install-lockss` will configure :term:`ufw` to work with :term:`K3s`, if necessary.
 This phase begins with the heading:

 .. code-block:: text

    Configuring ufw for K3s...

-In many situations, no configuration of :program:`firewalld` is needed; you will see one of these messages:
+In many situations, no configuration of :program:`ufw` is needed; you will see one of these messages:

 .. code-block:: text